-The Doctor of Philosophy degree in Nutrition and Food Systems will prepare students for leadership and research positions in Nutrition or Food Systems.
-Career choices upon completion of the Ph.D. include teaching/research positions in institutions of higher learning, administrative positions in large food service programs including schools and medical and military facilities, and research positions in public and private sectors.
+The Doctor of Philosophy degree in Nutrition and Food Systems will prepare students for leadership and research positions in nutrition or food systems.
+Career choices upon completion of the Doctor of Philosophy include teaching/research positions in institutions of higher learning, administrative positions in large food service programs including schools and medical and military facilities, and research positions in public and private sectors.
 Depending on selection of classes, students may emphasize applied community or clinical nutrition, or food systems management in their program.
 The curriculum requires 54 semester hours beyond the master's degree and research tools proficiency.